YujiSODE/testingFtU/README.md

 ###[2 sample test]
 * **"Sample A" and "Sample B":** sample inputs (available data is csv formatted numerical array).
 * **"Run" button;** it runs three statistical tests(F-test, t-test, and U-test) with two given sample(Sample A and Sample B),
-  and outputs the test result as the upper probabilities.
+  and outputs the test results as the upper probabilities.
 * **"Clear" button;** it clears the test results by "Run" button.
 * **"Output as email" button;** it saves the test results by "Run" button as email to given address.